Contractual Redundancy Pay

 Only employees with at least two years of service are entitled to statutory redundancy pay.
 They also need to have an 'employee' status outlined in their employment contract.

-Redundancies should only be used as a last resort.
-Instead, you can provide suitable alternative work if it's available.
-However, if an employer offers this and it's rejected, the employee may lose their right to statutory redundancy pay.
+Redundancies should only be used as a last resort, but they are often unavoidable to keep your company afloat.
+However, you should first try to provide suitable alternative employment to the employee in question if it’s available.
+If the employee rejects your offer of alternative work, they may lose their right to statutory redundancy pay.

 Contractual redundancy pay

-Contractual redundancy pay cannot be less than the statutory minimum amount.
-(Although this may be allowed for short-service employees).
-It’s usually paid as a bigger lump sum or as a payout - regardless of employment status or service years.
+If employed for more than two years, contractual redundancy pay cannot be less than the statutory minimum amount.
+It’s usually paid as a bigger lump sum or as a payout, regardless of employment status.

 How much redundancy pay can you get?

-The maximum length of service years needed to get statutory redundancy payment is 20 years.
-Meaning, if an employee had the same job for 21 years, they'll only claim money for 20 of them.
+The maximum length of service years required to get statutory redundancy payment is 20 years.
+Meaning, if an employee had the same job for 21 years, they'll only be entitled to payments for 20 of them.

-Usually, redundancy pay is paid after an employee's notice period.
-It's paid on their last day of employment or on an agreed date.
+Usually, redundancy pay is paid after an employee's notice period has come to an end, such as on their last day of employment.

-Employees are also entitled to notice pay.
-They usually get this paid to them all at once (directly to their bank account).
+Employees are also entitled to notice pay and are usually paid this all at once.

 How do you calculate redundancy pay?